chasedeanda/todomvc/examples/angularjs/readme.md

-# Phase 3: Bring in React
+# Phase 3: Bringing in React

-* react2angular
+* React components as AngularJS components using react2angular
-* Better Imports
+* Better Imports - How to handle AngularJS dependency injection
+* Convert view to React
-* Rewrite directives as React Components
+* Convert directives to React
-* Update State method

-Phase 4: Routing & State Management

 ### Original ReadMe below